MFErickson/Does-conspicuousness-relate-to-toxicity-in-butterflies/README.md

 - image of all of the butterfly images filtered by death percentage
 - Correlation plot of death proportion and dorsal/ventral detection time and of mean time difference and toxicity
 - Phylogenetic tree plotting genus effect on toxicity
-- plot analysing correlating detection time and number of plays.png
+- 3 png plots with the predicted probability of Daphnia death (analysing correlating detection time and number of plays)
+- 1 png plot that joins the previous 3 plots

 ## 4. **R**
 the folder `R` contains: